-Effects of an Electric Field on White Sharks: In Situ Testing of an Electric DeterrentUpdated 8 months ago
+Effects of an Electric Field on White Sharks: In Situ Testing of an Electric DeterrentUpdated a year ago

 Charlie Huveneers1,2*, Paul J. Rogers1, Jayson M. Semmens3, Crystal Beckmann2, Alison A. Kock4,5, Brad Page1, Simon D. Goldsworthy1